 Hormones

 Hormonal acne is a common cause of pimples around the mouth, the chin, and the jawline.
 Hormone imbalances can stimulate excess oil production, which can clog pores and lead to acne outbreaks.
 This is especially prevalent for women who experience fluctuations of estrogen and progesterone throughout their monthly menstrual cycle.
-Cortisol, also known as the "stress hormone," can play a huge part in hormonal imbalances that can lead to acne.
+Cortisol, also known as the "stress hormone," can play a huge part in hormonal imbalances leading to acne.
 Hormonal irregularities may be the result of:

 - Puberty